mmistakes/made-mistakes-jekyll/_posts/2012-12-31-quimeraimantada-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @quimeraimantada"
+title: "Flower girl in a grass field"
 description: "PaperFaces portrait of @quimeraimantada drawn with Paper by 53 on an iPad."
 image: paperfaces-quimeraimantada-twitter-lg
 thumb: paperfaces-quimeraimantada-twitter-150.jpg